 Unlike the Broadway Corridor, Surrey City Centre is not a major employment centre nor an important regional destination.
 Moreover, Richmond and Burnaby’s town centres have produced much more in real results than what Surrey has been able to.
 In addition, as noted above, the Broadway Corridor has more jobs than the next eight largest Metro Vancouver town centres combined.
 This includes Surrey City Centre.

 You may have also heard before that “Surrey is going to overtake Vancouver’s population very soon.”
-Again, this seems more like hot air.
-It is true that Surrey’s population will exceed Vancouver’s given that it is more than double its size geographically, but that day will not be anytime soon and perhaps not even in the next half-century.
+It is true that Surrey’s population will likely exceed Vancouver’s, given that it has a geographical area more than double its size, but that day will not be anytime soon and perhaps not even in the next half-century.

-It might also be worthy to note that despite claims to the contrary, Vancouver’s population is still growing and its urban density and development is unmatched and not replicable.
+It might also be worthy to note that Vancouver’s population is still growing and its urban density and development is unmatched and not replicable.
 Population density is what drives transit ridership, not overall population (e.g. NYC vs. Metro Los Angeles; Vancouver vs. Surrey).